kennolot/CTF-pi/3.physical_access/ctfpi3_4/README.md

 ### Physical Access - Messing with GPIO pins.

+**WARNING**

+Make sure you are absolutely certain that you have connected the proper pins between Pico and Pi(when you go with option 2).

+Ex: 5V into a 3.3V will damage your device.
+Also 3.3V output into a 0V output will also damage your device, if you are not certain find information online or don't practically do the task at all, reading the code provided will give a good idea aswell.

 ## Scenario

 I've built a simple codelock prototype, and one day I want to start selling it to the world.